Smooth Fox Terrier: Temperament

 The Smooth Fox Terrier is a highly energetic dog, and thus not recommended for first time dog owners.
 As the breed was originally bred to go after small animals, they also have a high prey instinct, they are very friendly dogs and do not mind strangers if introduced and exposed to people from a young age.
 Without appropriate early exposure, however, loud barking may ensue.

 Health

-The Smooth Fox Terrier generally lives 12 to 15 years, and can live as long as 19 years.
-The breed is genetically quite healthy.
 Some known health problems are deafness, luxating patellas and a variety of eye disorders such as lens luxation, distichiasis, and cataracts.
 Skeletal problems that can occur include Legge-Perthes disease and shoulder dislocations.
 Myasthenia gravis and idiopathic epilepsy have also been reported, as well as goiter.

-Grooming

-The Smooth Fox Terrier is a low-maintenance dog in terms of grooming.
-Hair grows all over the entire body equally, so to have the smooth clean look areas must be scissored or clippered.
-For normal pet maintenance, brushing the coat, keeping the nails trimmed, and cleaning the hair out of the pads of the feet is important.
-Brushing teeth is also recommended, a dog's bite is very important to its health.
-Getting your Smooth Fox Terrier used to grooming at an early age is recommended for it will be easier for you the owner to do so throughout your dog's life.
-Smooth Fox Terriers are known for enjoying the attention that is brought to them while grooming.
+Ataxia is a hereditary condition in the breed.
+A mutation in the KCNJ10 gene, which has been identified in the Jack Russell Terrier and Parson Russell Terrier as the cause of one type of ataxia, has also been identified in this breed.